Synthesis of General Decoupling Networks Using Transmission Lines: Theory of the TL-based Decoupling Network

-For the TL DN synthesis, to ensure a TL implementation, we first specify all the $a$ in the transmission lines to be some value in the range of $-1$ and $1$, and then equate $Y_{\Pi}$ with the admittance of the to-be-synthesized $N-$port network $Y_{DN}$ to get the solution of the remaining unknowns (all the $b$'s).
+To ensure a TL implementation, we first specify all the $a$'s in $Y_{DN}$ in \eqref{eq:Y_pi} to be some value in the range of $-1$ and $1$ (note $a=\cos\theta$), and then solve equation \eqref{eq:Y_pi_Y_DN} to get the solution of the remaining unknowns (all the $b$'s).